A black and white photo of the NYC skyline

 Caveat Emptor (Buyer Beware)

-Buyer’s Due Diligence and Why It Is Important
+Buyer’s Due Diligence

 In real estate transactions, due diligence refers to the process where the buyer carefully investigates the details of a property before finalizing the deal.
-It is a very important step that can help avoid potential legal and financial pitfalls down the line.

-Laws Pertaining to Failure to Disclose
+Laws Applied to Failure to Disclose

 The Property Condition Disclosure Act (PCDA)

+This act ensures transparency in real estate transactions, protecting the buyer from purchasing a property with undisclosed defects.
 Failure to provide this disclosure or false information can result in the seller being held liable for the buyer’s damages, and the buyer may be entitled to compensation.

 Claims Against Sellers